sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 However, if you need to code sign Sparkle with a specific certificate for development or use an alternative workflow for distributing your application outside of Xcode's archive and export workflow, then you will need to manually re-sign Sparkle and its XPC Services with your own certificate.

-By default, Sparkle distributions include XPC Services and helper tools that are signed with an ad-hoc signature, Hardened Runtime enabled, and a `com.apple.security.get-task-allow` entitlement to allow debugging.
+By default, Sparkle distributions include XPC Services and helper tools that are signed with an ad-hoc signature and Hardened Runtime enabled.
+Older Sparkle distributions (before 2.4) may also include a `com.apple.security.get-task-allow` entitlement.
 This combination works for common development workflows, but is not ideal for distribution.

 If you `Code Sign on Copy` Sparkle.framework, Xcode will re-sign Sparkle with your project's certificate but will not re-sign the XPC Services and other helpers inside the framework.
-Xcode does re-sign these services and helpers, preserves the Hardened Runtime, and strips the `com.apple.security.get-task-allow` entitlements when you Archive and Export an application for notarization and thus works sufficiently well there however.
+Xcode does re-sign these services and helpers, preserves the Hardened Runtime, and strips `com.apple.security.get-task-allow` entitlements when you Archive and Export an application for notarization and thus works sufficiently well there however.

 You may re-sign Sparkle for distribution manually if needed like so: